 Feature Policy allows web developers to selectively enable, disable, and modify the behavior of certain features and APIs in the browser.
-It is similar to Content Security Policy but controls features instead of security behavior.
+It is similar to Content Security Policy (en-US) but controls features instead of security behavior.

 Feature-Policy header has now been renamed to